Cow tipping: Historical origins

 The belief that certain animals cannot rise if pushed over has historical antecedents.
 Julius Caesar recorded a belief that a European elk had no knee joints and could not get up if it fell.
 Pliny said the same about the hind legs of an animal he called the achlis, which Pliny's 19th-century translators Bostock and Riley said was merely another name for the elk.
-They also noted that Pliny's belief about the jointless back legs of the achlis (elk) was false.
+They noted that Pliny's belief about the jointless back legs of the achlis (elk) was false.

 In 1255, Louis IX of France gave an elephant to Henry III of England for his menagerie in the Tower of London.
 A drawing by the historian Matthew Paris for his Chronica Majora can be seen in his bestiary at Parker Library of Corpus Christi College, Cambridge.
 An accompanying text cites elephant lore suggesting that elephants did not have knees and were unable to get up if they fell.

 Journalist Jake Steelhammer believes the American urban myth of cow tipping originated in the 1970s.
 It "stampeded into the '80s", he says, "when movies like Tommy Boy and Heathers featured cow tipping expeditions."
 Stories about cow tipping tend to be second-hand, he says, told by someone who does not claim to have tipped a cow but who knows someone else who says they did.